-Drama 15S (0.5 credit)
+Drama 10S (1.0 credit)

-Dept. of Ed.
-Code: 0239

 Pre-requisite: none

 The goal of this course is to provide students with the opportunity to develop, enhance, and utilize their acting abilities through drama games, role playing, stage movement, and improvisation.
 A class performance will be integrated into this course which will involve the practices of drama making, the creating and connecting of dramatic content, and responding to dramatic forms.